Credit Card Voucher

 version control

 When the project launched in different phases, users who hadn’t updated their app might miss new designs like the termination message or onboarding, which isn’t ideal.
-So I mapped out all possible scenarios to check the experience and tweak it where needed.
+So I mapped out all possible scenarios to check the experience and share with dev team to tweak it where needed.

 Established design QA & documentation